Root cause of depression between the Bible, science, and what the doctors say

 Case and point: Mark Goodnight

-Mark Goodnight is an associate of Christian apologist Mark Wood, wanted to kill himself when he was 5 and again at age 15.
-Diagnosed with level-5 neuroticism, he suffered from anxiety and anhedonia.
 He saw a dozen psychiatrists and took medication for a time.
-Mark took illegal drugs in college to “soothe” his depression.
-None of it helped.
+Mark took illegal drugs in college and read self-help books to soothe depression.
+None helped.

 Case and point: Woman with schizophrenia